fsn-dev/fsn-go-sdk/fsn-cli/README.md

 ./bin/fsn-cli buyticket --help # get command help info
 ```
 Note:
-> you can copy fsn-cli to /usr/local/bin, and
+> you can copy ./bin/fsn-cli to /usr/local/bin, and
 > `source ./scripts/fsn-cli.completion` to add bash  completion function.

 ## For developers